Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 6. Learn About Universe

 Yes.
-If you are fascinated by stars, planets, and the grand scheme of the cosmos, you’ll love Indira Gandhi Planetarium.
+If you are fascinated by stars, planets, and the grand scheme of the cosmos, you’ll love the Indira Gandhi Planetarium.
 The building in which shows happen imitates the ringed planet of our solar system — Saturn.

 The shows typically start late, so make sure you’re not too early.